James Corden to leave "The Late Late Show" in 2023

 "We wish he could stay longer, but we are very proud he made CBS his American home and that this partnership will extend one more season on 'The Late Late Show,'" Cheeks wrote.

-When Corden takes his last curtain call, he will have hosted the show for eight and a half years.
+When Corden takes his last curtain call next year, he will have hosted the show for eight and a half years.
 CBS has not yet announced who will take over when Corden leaves.

 Corden made his debut as "The Late Late Show" host in 2015 and has since become a household name for his interview style and bold comedy.
 During his time with the talk show, segments like "Carpool Karaoke" and "Crosswalk the Musical" have taken off, even inspiring their own TV shows.